andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/LIT-Protocol/awesome) - A collection of projects using Lit Protocol.
 Add yours and get more visibility for your project! .
 - [awesome-ppg](https://github.com/mintisan/awesome-ppg) - A comprehensive collection of PPG-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Photoplethysmography(HR/SpO2/BP) field.
 - [awesome-neutralino](https://github.com/neutralinojs-community/awesome-neutralino) - Collection of awesome resources for Neutralino.
-- [awesome-acoustic](https://github.com/nitnelav/awesome-acoustic) - A list of awesome open-source acoustic packages and resources.
 - [bitcoin-ponzi](https://github.com/openblockchains/bitcoin-ponzi) - Yes, Bitcoin Is a Ponzi - Learn How the Investment Fraud Works  ++ Bitcoin Mining Is an Environmental Disaster - Bitcon is a Greater Fool BagHODLer Zero-Sum Fraudsters' Greed Fest - The Bigger the Lies the Better - To the Moon!
 Number Go Up!
 Will Quadruple to $100 000 in 2021! - When Will the Music Stop?
 (Hint: Try to Cash Out) - Bitcoin Is Comedy Gold - Bitcoin is the New Standard?! - LOL.
 - [awesome-data-wrangling](https://github.com/peerside/awesome-data-wrangling) - A curated list of data wrangling resources.
 - [awesome-failure-diagnosis](https://github.com/phamquiluan/awesome-failure-diagnosis) - Awesome resources for failure diagnosis research.